harms-haus/jestir/docs/prd/02-requirements.md

 - FR8: The system shall use file-based templates with {{key}} substitution for prompts and content generation
 - FR9: The system shall allow creation of new entities in the context file for the current story
 - FR10: The context system shall maintain complete story memory including settings, entities, relationships, and generation history
+- FR11: The system shall support iterative context building through natural language prompts that update existing contexts
+- FR12: The system shall preserve all user prompts in the context file for complete conversation history

 ## Non Functional